NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

 .. only:: EEUQ_app

     ..
 Note::
         Another SimCenter tool named `quoFEM <https://simcenter.designsafe-ci.org/research-tools/quofem-application/>`_ also supports surrogate modeling capability that shares the same algorithm with EE-UQ.
-However quoFEM is targeted at more general applications not restricted to the earthquake problems. quoFEM additionally supports different user-provided information types, allowing users to directly (i) Import RV Dataset and run Simulation (Case 2), or (ii) Import both RV and EDP Dataset (Case 3).
-Currently in EE-UQ, we only support Sampling and simulation option (Case 1).
+However, quoFEM is targeted at more general applications not restricted to earthquake problems. quoFEM additionally supports different user-provided information types, allowing users to directly (i) Import RV Dataset and run the Simulation (Case 2), or (ii) Import both RV and EDP Dataset (Case 3).
+Currently, in EE-UQ, we only support the  Sampling and simulation option (Case 1).

 When the **Training Dataset** option is set to the ``Sampling and Simulation``, a simulation model should be presented in the later tabs.
 The training points are sampled adaptively by the design of experiments.